sal-razzaq/elob_layout_css/README.md

 However, the content area (C) may be dependent on the data being displayed.
 For example, the content area may show a Web form (typically less than 800px) or a tabular report that may be quite a bit wider than the size of the entire device screen.

-This CSS aims to control the width of the content area (C) based on width of the content being displayed as follows.
+This CSS aims to control the width of the content area (C) based on width of the dynamic content being displayed as follows.

 1. When the "narrow" content is displayed, the layout shrinks to a minimum width (960px) that is pleasing to the eye.

-2. However, when "wide" content, such as a wide tabular report, is displayed, the layout becomes as wide as the report.
+2. However, when "wide" content, such as a wide tabular report, is displayed, the page becomes as wide as the report.
 The horizontal and vertical scroll bars of the Browser can be used to view the entire content.

 Demo